CJWhaley17/ReviewSystem/ReadMe.txt

 	for the free version and we will be screwed, and I'm not sure I'm willing to fork over 25/month for now.

 We can throw together some WireFrames and drop them in here as well.

+8/15 edit: just to see if I can push from my Mac